The back of the Axon Dock core has two ports for Ethernet cables, the WAN and MGMT ports.

 - Plug one of the Ethernet cables into the WAN port.

 - Plug the other end of this Ethernet cable into an active Internet port, which connects to your agency network.

-- Plug the other Ethernet cable into the LAN port.
+- Plug the other Ethernet cable into the MGMT port.

 - Plug the other end of this Ethernet cable to your computer.

-DO NOT connect the LAN port to the wall.
+DO NOT connect the MGMT port to the wall.

 The dock and Axon devices do not require any incoming data ports for regular operation.
 All dock communications are outbound.
 All video and data files are transmitted securely using HTTPS (SSL) and 256-bit AES encryption.
 For proper operation, the dock requires the following outbound firewall ports:

 - Port 443 (TCP) opened for outgoing traffic to your agency’s domain (e.g., youragency.evidence.com).
 This is used by the dock to send video and data files to Evidence.com using the HTTPS protocol.